 Before starting a nonprofit, it is critical to examine the need for another nonprofit.
 This is particularly true in light of today's economy.
 There are currently over one million charitable nonprofits in the United States, but many constantly struggle to attract increasingly limited funding, and many organizations have overlapping missions.
 Most experienced people teaching others how to create a new nonprofit devote a substantial amount of time trying to persuade people that creating a nonprofit may sound at first blush like a good idea, but deserves deeper exploration.
 There may be better options to accomplish your goals.
-(Also, have you considered an option that has become more recognized recently which is to form a private business that is commited to contributing a material, positive benefit to society.
-Read about certified B corporations.
+(Also, have you considered an option that has become more recognized recently which is to form a private business that is commited to contributing a material, positive benefit to society?
+Read about certified B corporations.)

 The following questions may help you determine whether creating another nonprofit entity is the correct path for you:

 Realtors stress "location, location, location."
 Creators of nonprofits need to get used to another mantra: "funding, funding, funding."
 Given the ever-growing competition for limited resources (board members are in short supply in some regions; dollars are increasingly scarce), make sure you have a realistic picture not only of what it will cost in time and treasure to create a nonprofit, but also how you will secure funding thereafter.
 Avoid the common mistake of believing that your idea is so unique and wonderful that funders will throw money at you.
 That just doesn't happen.
 Really.
 Pragmatically explore where you will get funding, because it makes little sense to go through the time and expense of creating a new nonprofit if it won't be sustainable.

 To be successful, a nonprofit needs more than just people passionate about programs.
 It also needs an infrastructure strong enough to support those programs over time.
 Accordingly, invest quality time up front to develop a detailed business plan.
 Such a plan will provide the structured discipline to think through the critically important operational issues.
 Moreover, once the business plan exists, excerpts can be pulled from it to insert into the federal Form 1023 application for tax-exempt status.